ILSE B. HANFMANN, GEORGE M. A. HANFMANN, AND

 1. Curriculum vitae

-2. A one-paragraph summary of the project
+2. A one-paragraph summary of the nature and significance of the proposed project.

 4. For graduate students: official transcripts of undergraduate and graduate course work.